jramos/cgminer_manager/README.md

     var config = {
       // data reload interval in seconds
       reload_interval : 300,  // 5 minutes

+      // Enable audio notifications
+      enable_audio: true,

+      // misc UI options
+      show_github_ribbon: true
+    }

+#### Disable audio notifications

+By default, audio is played when a warning is triggered, since as when a miner becomes unavailable or an ASC reports a bad chip.
+This can be disabled via the `enable_audio` configuration option.
+Set it to false if you don't want to hear audio notifications.

+    var config = {
+      // data reload interval in seconds
+      reload_interval : 300,  // 5 minutes

+      // Enable audio notifications
+      enable_audio: false,

       // misc UI options
       show_github_ribbon: true
     }